Extinction time for a random walk in a random environment: Proof of (3.9)

-The process $(x_t)$ can be realized on the unit rate symmetric simple random walk $(y_t)$ on $\mathbb Z$ (jumps $\pm 1$ with rate $1/2$ each) by identifying sites on $\mathbb Z$ modulo repeated reflections around $N+1/2$ and $-1/2$, i.e. reflections that identify $N+1$ with $N$, and of $-1$ with $0$ (see e.g. \cite{DPTVjsp}, Proposition 4.1).
+The process $(x_t)$ can be realized on the unit rate symmetric simple random walk $(y_t)$ on $\mathbb Z$ (jumps $\pm1$ with rate $1/2$ each) by identifying sites on $\mathbb Z$ modulo repeated reflections around $N+1/2$ and $-1/2$, that is, reflections that identify $N+1$ with $N$, and $-1$ with $0$ (see, e.g., \cite{DPTVjsp}, Proposition 4.1).
 Thus, calling $N_i$ the images of $N$ under the above reflections, we have to bound

-By the local central limit theorem as in \cite{lawler} (see also Theorem 3 in \cite{DPTVjsp}) this can be bounded in terms of Gaussian integrals, from which \eqref{z4.5} is proved.
+By the local central limit theorem as in \cite{lawler} (see also Theorem 3 in \cite{DPTVjsp}), this can be bounded in terms of Gaussian integrals, from which \eqref{z4.5} is proved.
 Details are omitted.